OpenMoonRay/openmoonray-docs/docs/moonray/cameras/BakeCamera.md

         default:

-        <p>Specifies a Vec2f primitive attribute to use as the uv coordinates.
+        <p class=jekyll-theme-minimal scene-class-attr-comment">Specifies a Vec2f primitive attribute to use as the uv coordinates.
 If empty, the default uv for the mesh is used.
 The uvs must provide a unique parameterization of the mesh, i.e. a given (u, v) can appear only once on the mesh being baked.</p>

   </p>